-These shortcuts are assigned by default, but you can change them to other functions such as input source selection, volume, aspect ratio, etc under the ‘Personalize’ section of the OSD menu.
+These shortcuts are assigned by default, but you can alter them to other functions such as input source selection, volume, aspect ratio, etc. under the ‘Personalize’ section of the OSD menu.

 Alas, there’s no customizable crosshair overlays nor backlight strobing technology available.

 The Dell S2719DGF offers a robust and versatile design with a dark blue-gray finish and no aggressive red or RGB “gaming” colors, which most people will prefer.

 You can elevate the screen up to 130mm, swivel it by +/- 45°, pivot by +/- 90°, tilt by -5°/21° or mount it via the 100x100mm VESA mount pattern.

 Display connectors are down-firing and include HDMI 1.4 (max 60Hz), HDMI 2.0 (max 144Hz), DisplayPort 1.2 (max 155Hz), one upstream and four downstream USB 3.0 ports (one port with BC 1.2 fast-charging), and a headphones jack.